wp-media/wp-rocket-helpers/priority-elements/preload-fonts/wp-rocket-preload-fonts-exclude/README.md

 // $exclusions[] = 'my-font-subset.woff';
 // END editing
 ```
-You can uncomment one of the examples or add one, per font you want to exclude:
+You should add one line per font filename you want to exclude:

      $exclusions[] = 'your-font-file.woff2';